 You should not use this medication if you are allergic to bepotastine.

-FDA pregnancy category C. It is not known whether bepotastine is harmful to an unborn baby.
-Before taking this medication, tell your doctor if you are pregnant or plan to become pregnant during treatment.
+FDA pregnancy category C. It is not known whether bepotastine will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant while using this medication.

 It is not known whether bepotastine ophthalmic passes into breast milk or if it could harm a nursing baby.
 Do not use this medication without telling your doctor if you are breast-feeding a baby.

 Do not use this medication in a child younger than 2 years old.